 Bhubaneswar — England secured a brilliant, battling display over Argentina, the Olympic champions, to halt a long winless streak over the world No 2 and advance to the World Cup semi-finals.

-It was nerve-jangling to the end as a last-ditch sling into the circle by Gonzalo Peillat saw the ball bobble off George Pinner’s boot towards an Argentinian stick before ricocheting inches wide of England’s post.
+It was nerve-jangling end as a last-ditch sling into the circle by Gonzalo Peillat saw the ball bobble off George Pinner’s boot towards an Argentinian stick before ricocheting inches wide of England’s post.
 Cue jubilation in the England camp seconds later.

 The 20-year wait is over.
 So is the four-year wait to atone for their 2014 World Cup semi-final defeat, as Argentina briefly had 12 men.

 Here, they went down to nine men for the last salvos as time ticked away and so did their discipline.
 But still they managed to get that last effort in.

 Yet England held on thanks to goals from Barry Middleton, Will Calnan and Harry Martin, interspersed with PC strikes by Peillat.